codehumane/what-i-learned/document/redis-cluster-specification.md

 # Redis Cluster Specification

-## Main properties ans rationales of the design
+## Main properties and rationales of the design

 ### Redis Cluster goals